sergejsha/featured/README.md

     @FeatureEvent protected void onDestroy() {}
 }

+// We defined standard fragments lifecycle events for sake of simplicity.
+// In your real app the events can be anything you need.

 // 2.
 Now you can start writing your features by extending just created `FragmentFeature` class.

 public class LoggerFeature extends ActivityFeature {